MRehan0/Soccer_Points_Prediction/README.md

 - **Performance:**
    XGBoost achieved an RMSE of 9.25 and predicted points for 19 out of 20 teams within prediction intervals, demonstrating its robustness.

-### Expected Goals (xG) Model and the Law of Averages
-The Expected Goals (xG) model is a widely-used metric in soccer analytics that estimates the probability of a goal being scored based on the quality and location of shots taken.
-This model uses historical shot data from both teams to simulate match outcomes.

-#### How it Works:
-- **xG Calculation:**
-   For each team, xG values are calculated based on historical shot and goal data.
-These values are combined with shot data from both teams in a match to estimate the likelihood of goals.

-- **Law of Averages:**
-   The model employs the Law of Averages, which states that over a large number of trials (in this case, shots), the average outcome will converge toward the expected value.
-By running multiple simulations of matches based on xG and shot probabilities, we predict how teams would perform if expected goals were the only available metric.

-#### Key Highlights:
-- The Expected Goals model predicts match outcomes based purely on statistical probabilities, making it useful for estimating team performance in scenarios where detailed match stats are limited.
-- **Performance:**
-   While the xG model provided interesting insights, it was less accurate in predicting final standings, with an RMSE of 12.05 and fewer correct position guesses.
-This reinforces the idea that xG alone, while useful, is not a comprehensive measure for predicting match outcomes.

 #### Example:
 If Team A has an xG of 1.5 and Team B has an xG of 1.0, the model predicts that Team A is more likely to win, assuming no other factors come into play.
 Over many simulations, Team A would win more often than Team B, reflecting the higher probability of scoring based on xG values.